This post is a travelguide with the best things to do in Yazd.

 7. Visiting Ab Anbars & The water museum

 We came across several ab anbars or water reservoirs in Yazd.
 They are interesting dome structures in which water is stored underground and cooled by wind towers.
 Some of them are still in use but most of the ones we saw were deserted and used for trash.

-Also we never found out where the water that used to be stored inside of them was coming from.
 There is also a water museum near the Amir Chakmakh square with more information about the use of water in this desert city.